Customs Information

 • Notarized copies of Brazilian Tax Card / Cadastro de Pessoas Fisicas (CPF Number) (2 copies)

-• Detailed inventories in Portuguese (1 inventory for new and 1 for used items)
+• Notarized detailed inventories in Portuguese (1 inventory for new and 1 for used items)

 • Notarized copies of airline ticket (2 copies)